Filling of timesheet data can be done in to different ways depending what do you prefer.

 When you click on Time Tracker button, you will see a box for time entry.
 Just fill following fields and save a data.

 There is two check boxes.
+If your work is related to client, leave all boxes unchecked.
 Internal work box should be checked only in a case your time is not related to the clients but for internal projects.
-As result, by checking this box, fields of “Client” and Billable / Hourly rate will be removed.

 Annual holiday button should be checked in a case you want to book your vacation or any type of leave.

 Select a client from the drop-down list.
-If the client you worked on is not listed, you can create it by typing name of client and selecting “create new” button.
-If you are not authorized to create new client you need to contact the authorized persons (Admin and Editor have the permit to enter a clients).
+If the client you worked on is not listed, you can create it by typing the name of the client and selecting the “create new” button.
+If you are not authorized to create a new client you need to contact the authorized persons (Admin and Editor have the permit to enter clients).

 The suggestion is that you do import of all clients before you start with time tracking.
 That can be done in “Set up” > “Clients”.

 Select a task from the drop-down list.
-If the task you worked on is not listed, you can create it by typing name of new task and selecting “create new” button.
-If you are not authorized to make create task you need to contact the authorized persons (Admin and Editor have this permit).
+If the task you worked on is not listed, you can create it by typing the name of the new task and selecting the “create new” button.
+If you are not authorized to make create a task you need to contact the authorized persons (Admin and Editor have this permit).

 The suggestion is that you crate task list before you start with time tracking.
 That can be done in “Set up” > “Tasks”.
 By default, Time Analytics already created some standardized tasks.